Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/other.md

 looks inside itself, such that the laser fires against a special sensor mounted inside the pod.

-The pod must be unstowed and a valid laser code must have been entered, as well as the LASER READY button being pushed in.
-The nosegear guard is ignored during the test, allowing the use of the laser on ground.
+The pod must be un-stowed and a valid laser code must have been entered, as well as the LASER READY button being pushed in.
+The nose gear guard is ignored during the test, allowing the use of the laser on ground.

 Once the pod has reached the test position, the WSO must press and hold the